orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Quality of the equivalence graph, measured with what?

 What makes abstract models better than others?
-- Flexibility, how flexible are expressio
+- Flexibility, how flexible are the types of expressions
 - Time&Space vs Abstraction Depth? : Verboseness; How abstract certain statement are; deep meaningful statements, but still customizable
   - Sense of meaningful: Useful abstraction that get depended on a lot; and what they otherwise would've looked like without
 - Coverage of what kind of functionality it has; but how do you put that in a 1d?